clowa/unit_convert/README.md

 ### Conversions

-The `convert` function can be used to convert between most units:
+You can use the `convert` function to convert between most units:

 ~~~dart
 import 'package:unit_convert/unit_convert.dart';